 The bulk rheology and interfacial behaviour of foams is extremely important to a number of industries, but their rheological behaviour is poorly understood.
-There are two aspects that can be subjected to rheological investigation: the foams themselves, and the diluted liquid containing the foaming agents.
+There are two aspects that can be subjected to the rheological investigation: the foams themselves, and the diluted liquid containing the foaming agents.
 Considering the rheological data generated may provide a way to predict foaming behaviour, for example the longevity.

 Using bulk and interfacial rheological techniques, we have investigated the foaming behaviour of five baby bubble baths and outlined key differences in performance between them.
-This study will be of interest to process engineers, researchers and formulators in fields ranging from food and beverages, to slurry processing to pharmaceuticals.
+This study will be of interest to process engineers, researchers and formulators in fields ranging from food and beverages to slurry processing to pharmaceuticals.

 Foams and foaming behaviour

 When using a bubble bath, one of the main sensory features is the look and feel of the foam bubbles generated.
-Poor foaming, or poor stability of the foam, can have a negative impact upon the customer experience and can significantly affect a product’s market performance.
+Poor foaming, or poor stability of the foam, can have a negative impact on the customer experience and can significantly affect a product’s market performance.

 Contact us to arrange a lab tour and discuss rheological techniques with our experts

-The foam is generated due to the dispersion of gas within aqueous phase, but in order for the foam to be stable for an appreciable timescale a surfactant needs to be added.
+The foam is generated due to the dispersion of gas within the aqueous phase, but in order for the foam to be stable for an appreciable timescale a surfactant needs to be added.
 Surfactants are chemical compounds that have a hydrophilic head and a hydrophobic tail and lower the surface tension of a liquid at an interface, either liquid-liquid or gas-liquid.
 Lowering the surface tension is important as it allows the interface to resist external stresses and provides flexibility.
-The hydrophilic head-group resides in the liquid phase and the hydrophobic tail-group reaches into the air pocket, surrounding the air bubble and stabilising it within the coating liquid.
+The hydrophilic head group resides in the liquid phase and the hydrophobic tail group reaches into the air pocket, surrounding the air bubble and stabilising it within the coating liquid.
 The hydrophobic tails on the outside of the bubble prevent the air bubbles from agglomerating and rising to the surface to escape.